 The U.S. Consumer Product Safety Commission (CPSC) reports that approximately 16 percent of all consumer fireworks injuries are caused by sparklers burning hands and legs.
 Young children account for the majority of sparkler injuries.

-Set a good example, too.
+Parents can set a good example of sparkler safety for children.
 The National Council on Fireworks Safety (NCFS) reminds parents to be mindful when they use sparklers around children.

 Have fun using sparklers safely by following these tips:

 - Only use sparklers outside in open areas.